Remodeling Your Kitchen? Know What You’re Paying For

 Out with the old and in with the new also means renovating things like the walls and the infrastructure behind them.
 From electrical and plumbing lines to sheetrock and compound, these rough materials can have a significant impact on overall costs.

 Finishing Materials and Fixtures

-The cabinets, countertops, tiles, faucets, appliances, pull handles, and more that make up the face of a new kitchen are the most obvious costs.
+The cabinets, countertops, tiles, faucets, appliances, pull handles, and finishing materials that make up the aesthetic are the most obvious kitchen renovation costs.
 Those costs can be high or low, depending on the quality of finishes you choose, but the right contractor will help make the best choice.

 Speaking of finishes, those with expensive taste will pay even more if shopping themselves.
 Retail stores build in hefty margins to cover their overhead expenditures, and fully custom cabinetry and top-of-the-line fixture prices skyrocket as a result.

 If living in a condo or co-op, boards may apply additional costs, relative to the space.
 For example, they might require replacing plumbing up to the riser or laying waterproof membranes in all areas exposed to water.
 A full-service contractor or design-build firm will fully take on the approval process with the building management company and co-op board.